mlauter/hacker_school_progress/progress.md

 ## to do
+* write test and factor out common code for syntax error and traceback for bpython traceback colors
+* write blog post for ac project
 * implement some security for AC app like verifying input
 * look into pandocs
 * refactor pi code and implement home/away mode